What are the procedures?

 The VDRO is usually stabilized with plates and screws to hold the bone in its new position until it is fully healed.
 The plates and screws may need to be removed approximately 2 years after surgery.

-Children with spastic or weak muscles and children who are unable to walk, frequently develop hip dislocation over time (see Figure 1 in PDF).
+Children with spastic or weak muscles and children who are unable to walk, frequently develop hip dislocation over time.
 When the hip becomes unstable the treatment of choice is a VDRO.
-This may be combined with a procedure to reshape the socket of the hip, for example a Dega osteotomy (see Figure 2 in PDF).
+This may be combined with a procedure to reshape the socket of the hip, for example a Dega osteotomy.

 What happens if the hip dislocates?

-A child is most likely to experience some or all of these symptoms:
+A child may feel some or all of these symptoms:

 - Pain or discomfort